muziejus/javascripting-english-major/9-dataset.md

 });
 ```

-Save, commit, and reload.
+Save and reload.
 Note that the `.text()` method, when called without
 parameters, *gets* the text.
 When called with parameters, it *sets* the text
-to the parameters.
+to the parameter.
 Unfortunately, we can’t do something like `$( this
 ).modern` to get the `.modern` property, though that would be pretty cool.
 Can
 you see why?

-Instead, we have to feed the `<a>` tag some hidden data that we can then use
+Instead, you have to feed the `<a>` tag some hidden data that you can then use
 jQuery to harvest.
-Here, we make use of **data attributes**, which are custom,
+Here, you should make use of **data attributes**, which are
-on-the-fly attributes we can set in HTML.
-So let’s make one, called
+custom, on-the-fly attributes you set in HTML.
+So make one, called
-`data-modern`.[^data-attributes] Now we can change the `forEach` loop to add
+`data-modern`.[^data-attributes] Now change the `forEach` loop to add the
-the data-attribute:
+data-attribute:

 ```javascript
 line1.forEach(function(word){